 With a resurgence of COVID-19 cases in many parts of the country, there are some lessons learned from the start of the pandemic that can be useful in steering healthcare organizations forward.
 Interestingly, a recent Accenture survey reports that 9 out of 10 patients feel the care they received from their healthcare provider was as good or better than before COVID-19.
-A contributing factor to this positive response is the role digital tools now play in managing care.
+A contributing factor to this positive response is digital tools now being at the center of healthcare innovation.

 Clearly, digital is disrupting the traditional model of healthcare in nearly every way.
 From telehealth applications to cloud-based data management, digital technologies can make healthcare services more efficient, effective and patient-centered.
 But as facilities and organizations scrambled to meet the demands brought on by the pandemic, digital healthcare solutions have become vital for supporting providers and patients in the struggle against COVID-19.